Rimini: Middle Ages

 When the Ostrogoths conquered Rimini in 493, Odoacer, besieged in Ravenna, had to capitulate.
-During the Gothic War (535–554), Rimini was taken and retaken many times.
+During the Gothic War (535–554), Rimini was taken and retaken many times (see Siege of Ariminum).
 In its vicinity the Byzantine general Narses overthrew (553) the Alamanni.
 Under the Byzantine rule, it belonged to the Duchy of the Pentapolis, part of the Exarchate of Ravenna.

 In 728, it was taken with many other cities by Liutprand, King of the Lombards but returned to the Byzantines about 735.
 Pepin the Short gave it to the Holy See, but during the wars of the popes and the Italian cities against the emperors, Rimini sided with the latter.

 In the 13th century, it suffered from the discords of the Gambacari and Ansidei families.
 The city became a municipality in the 14th century, and with the arrival of the religious orders, numerous convents and churches were built, providing work for many illustrious artists.
 In fact, Giotto inspired the 14th-century School of Rimini, which was the expression of original cultural ferment.

 The House of Malatesta emerged from the struggles between municipal factions with Malatesta da Verucchio, who in 1239 was named podestà (chief magistrate) of the city.
 Despite interruptions, his family held authority until 1528.
 In 1312 he was succeeded by Malatestino Malatesta, first signore (lord) of the city and Pandolfo I Malatesta, the latter's brother, named by Louis IV, Holy Roman Emperor, as imperial vicar of Romagna.

 Ferrantino, son of Malatesta II (1335), was opposed by his cousin Ramberto and by Cardinal Bertrand du Pouget (1331), legate of Pope John XXII.
 Malatesta II was also lord of Pesaro.
 He was succeeded by Malatesta Ungaro (1373) and Galeotto I Malatesta, uncle of the former (1385), lord also of Fano (from 1340), Pesaro, and Cesena (1378).

 His son, Carlo I Malatesta, one of the most respected condottieri of the time, enlarged the Riminese possessions and restored the port.
 Carlo died childless in 1429, and the lordship was divided into three parts, Rimini going to Galeotto Roberto Malatesta, a Catholic zealot inadequate for the position.